 Full-time employees have a boss who tells them what to do.
-They must work within the rules of the organization that can be quite extensive.
+They have fixed working hours and must work within the rules of the organization that can be quite extensive.
 They have less control over their work and always must report to their seniors.

 Freelancers have total control.
 They choose what to work on.
 How long to work and when not to.
 If an assignment doesn’t interest them, they are free to reject it.
 They do have a different boss for each assignment, who gives them instruction, but they can always opt out of it.